 Two kinds of data fall within the scope of this Regulation:

 - Personal data relating to identified or identifiable natural person: Personal data means any information relating to an identified or identifiable natural person.
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-- Sensitive personal data: Sensitive personal data means personal data which are, by their nature, particularly sensitive in relation to fundamental rights and freedoms and merit specific protection as the context of their processing could create significant risks to the fundamental rights and freedoms.
-Those personal data should include personal data revealing:
+- Sensitive personal data: Sensitive personal data means personal data which is, by its nature, particularly sensitive in relation to fundamental rights and freedoms and merits specific protection as the context of its processing could create significant risks to the fundamental rights and freedoms.
+Such personal data should include personal data revealing:

 - Racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership;